Embedded contact homology of prequantization bundles

 \section{The ECH index for prequantization bundles}

-In this section we compute the ECH index for certain orbit sets in perturbations of prequantization bundles.
+In this section we compute the ECH index for certain Reeb currents in perturbations of prequantization bundles.
 The canonical contact form associated to a prequantization bundle is degenerate, so it is not possible to compute its ECH directly.
 Instead we introduce the perturbation